kaby76/DartGrammar/README.md

-Conversion of the combined Antlr4 grammar https://github.com/dart-lang/sdk/blob/main/tools/spec_parser/Dart.g to "pseudo-target agnostic" format, with base classes for Java and Dart.
+Conversion of the combined Antlr4 grammar https://github.com/dart-lang/sdk/blob/main/tools/spec_parser/Dart.g to "target-agnostic format".

+## Notes
+* Targets supported: CSharp, Dart, Java.
+* Use `trgen -t <target>; cd Generated; make` to build the grammar with driver.
+* All targets use the same grammar.

-Ken Domino, 25 April 2022
+Ken Domino, April 2022